 Orchids belong to one of the largest families of flowering plants, a diverse group that runs to 28,000 different types.
-They are found pretty much everywhere in the world (apart from Antartica!) and come in all shapes and sizes.
-Some even grow as tall as 3 metres.
-But what really distinguishes them is, of course, their fantastic flowers.
+They are found pretty much everywhere in the world (apart from Antarctica) and come in all shapes and sizes.

 - Cool growing orchids.
 These are also known as cool house orchids.
-These include varieties like dendrobium, odontoglossum and cymbidium.
+These include varieties like dendrobium, odontoglossum, and cymbidium.
 They enjoy temperatures between 60˚F to 70˚F (16˚C to 21˚C) in summer and no less than 50˚F (10˚C) in winter.
 They're a good one to choose if you're new to growing orchids as they're tolerant of mistakes and you will consistently get good results with them.

-These include paphiopedalum, cambria, oncidium and cattleya.
+- Intermediate house orchids.
+These include paphiopedalum, cambria, oncidium, and cattleya.
 They like temperatures of between 65˚F to 75˚F (18˚C to 24˚C).
 There are some real beauties in this category.

+- Warm-growing orchids.
 These include phalaenopsis and vanda.
 They like temperatures of between 70˚F to 85˚F (21 to 29˚C) in summer and no less than 60˚F (18˚C) in winter.
 This means they're a good choice for growing in centrally heated houses.
 If you need some tips on how to care for houseplants in winter, our guide has you covered.

 How much water does an orchid need?

-One key thing to remember with how to grow orchids is that you shouldn't leave the roots standing in water for long periods, as they will rot.
 As a general guide, if the leaves are green, your orchid is happy.
 If silver or white, they could do with a drink, especially if slightly wrinkled.
-If they're brown this could be caused by overwatering.
-Trim off any affected areas and water more sparingly next time.
+If they're brown, you might be overwatering it.
+Trim off any affected areas with your best secateurs and water more sparingly next time.

 Does keeping orchids hydrated with ice cubes work?

-Using this clever ice cube trick for how to grow orchids has lots of fans.
-In basic terms, you can keep your orchid watered by placing one or two ice cubes at the base of its stem once a week instead of watering it in the more traditional ways.
-Not everyone agrees with the method, but there are plenty of fans of this slow drip method so it's too good to ignore.
+You may have heard of the ice cube trick when it comes to orchid care.
+In basic terms, you can place one or two ice cubes at the base of its stem once a week instead of watering it in the more traditional ways.
+Not everyone agrees with the method, but there are plenty of fans of this slow-drip approach.

 Should you feed orchids?

-If you don't have a dedicated orchid feed, most other house plant feeds are suitable when it comes to how to grow orchids.
-Alternatively, in spring a high-nitrogen feed will stimulate growth, while a high-potash fertilizer will do the trick later on to encourage flowering.
+If you don't have a dedicated orchid feed, most other houseplant feeds are suitable.
+Alternatively, in spring, a high-nitrogen feed will stimulate growth, while a high-potash fertilizer will do the trick later on to encourage flowering.
 Just be sure to use it in a very diluted form, around a quarter of what it says on the label.

 Do you have to prune orchids?

-Dry looking grey-brown roots protruding from the bark can be cut off without harming the plant although it may hinder its development.
-So if you find these aerial roots unsightly, repot your orchid instead to give it more space.
+Dry-looking, gray-brown roots protruding from the bark can be cut off without harming the plant although it may hinder its development.
+So, if you find these aerial roots unsightly, repot your orchid instead to give it more space.

 - If the leaves become spoiled by light or dark spotting this can indicate the plant compost is stagnant or that your orchid is simply getting old.

-- Some orchids are deciduous and shed their leaves in winter at the start of their rest period so cut back on watering but never let the soil dry out completely.
-And don't panic that your plant has died.
+- Some orchids are deciduous and shed their leaves in winter at the start of their rest period, so cut back on watering but never let the soil dry out completely.

 What's the best scented orchid?